Sour Cream Coffee Cake Recipe baked in a Bundt Pan is irresistible with butter, sour cream, golden raisins, pecans, and cinnamon.

 Cakes may be frozen.
 Cool thoroughly before wrapping and freezing.

 Reheat in microwave if you prefer to serve this awesome cake warm.

 *You can purchase Cinnamon Sugar in the spice section at the grocery store or make your own.

-make your own, mix together 3 tablespoons white sugar with 1 teaspoon
+To make your own, mix together 3 tablespoons white sugar with 1 teaspoon ground cinnamon.

-ground cinnamon.
-Place in a spice jar and store in a dry area.
+Place in a spice jar with tight fitting lid and store in a dry area.

 When making this Sour Cream Coffee Cake for gifts or a bake sale, wrap it in cellophane paper instead of plastic wrap for a more professional look.